jeonghoyeo7/squad/x/liquidfarming/spec/07_params.md

 `RewardsAuctionDuration` is the duration that triggers the module to create new `RewardsAuction`.
 If there is an ongoing `RewardsAuction`, then it finishes it and it creates next one.

+## FeeCollector

+A fee collector is a module account address that collects fees generated in the module.